-1. Walk to your destination.
-(No running)

-- 2. Stay to the right when traveling in the halls. - 3.
-Avoid loitering during AM arrival, between classes, or during PM dismissal.
-4. Show - respect for other people and property at all times. - 5.
+- 1. Walk to your destination.
+(No running) - 2.
+Stay to the right when traveling in the halls. - 3.
+Avoid loitering during AM arrival, between classes, or during PM dismissal. - 4.
+Show respect for other people and property at all times. - 5.
 Speak in a conversational tone.
 (No loud talking or yelling) - 6.
 Obey the requests of teachers, administrators and staff. - 7.
-Carry an appropriately signed agenda book when traveling during class time.
-(Use your own agenda book.
-Agenda books should not be borrowed or loaned)
+E-hall pass must be used to generate passes.